LOGIN

 About the Creators

-Jamel Akib is an award-winning illustrator and fine artists whose work has appeared in numerous museum and gallery shows in England, including several Best of British Illustration exhibitions.
+is the illustrator of Krishnaswami's Monsoon, for which he won the Marion Vannett Ridgway Award for Illustration, as well as Tan to Tamarind.
+His award-winning work has also appeared in numerous museum and gallery shows in England, including several Best of British Illustration exhibitions.
 A full-time illustrator of English and Malaysian ancestry, Akib now lives with his family on Leigh-on-Sea, Essex, England.